patrickaregan/pats-react-portfolio/README.md

   - [Questions](#questions)

 ## Deployment
-  - To deploy updates run `npm run deploy` from terminal.
+  - To deploy updates make sure you have pushed changes then run `npm run deploy` from terminal.

 ## Installation